 What if I don’t own a smartphone or tablet?

-- COTA Victoria is aware that many older people will not own a smartphone or tablet, so will not be able to use QR codes.
+COTA Victoria is aware that many older people will not own a smartphone or tablet, so will not be able to use QR codes.
 Most businesses are already mindful of this fact and are assisting in helping people sign in.
 Staff at venues can use their device to sign in someone without a smartphone.
+For more information go to My phone won’t scan QR codes.

 If you feel anxious about visiting a venue because you don’t have a smartphone or tablet, you might like to phone them ahead of time to let them know that you will need assistance.
 This way you’ll have a better idea of what to expect when you arrive.

-- If you visit a venue with a friend or family member who can scan the QR code, there is also the option for them to add you as a dependent when they check-in.
+If you visit a venue with a friend or family member who can scan the QR code, they can scan the code a second time to check you in.

-- We will continue to work with government and industry to raise awareness of businesses’ need to ensure there is help available to those who need it.
+We will continue to work with government and industry to raise awareness of businesses’ needs.